Skip to main content

 • Only admins can burn assets

-• Assets must reside in the pool account
+• Assets must be present in the pool account

-• Burning reduces the total supply of assets
+• Burning reduces the total supply of the asset

 Faucet implementation